Search

 The mature trees of our neighborhood enhance the area in many ways.
 They are part of the historic character of our community.
 They beautify our streets and the views from our homes and gardens, and abate noise from the surrounding streets.
 Their shade makes our streets more pedestrian and bicycle friendly.
 Moreover, they enhance the social and communal atmosphere of the neighborhood.
 Because of the value of our stock of mature trees, SCNA is committed to protecting and maintaining heritage trees throughout the neighborhood.

-To contact the Neighborhood Concerns Committee, email NCC@sierra2.org.
+To contact the Neighborhood Concerns Committee, email [email protected].

 Neighborhood Preservation and History